 Square: Like round faces, square faces have roughly the same measurement in height and width, but rather than soft, rounded edges, guys with square faces tend to have sharp, angular curves.
 Examples include Nick Lachey and Rob Lowe.

 Square faces can have a tendency to look boxy or blunt with the wrong haircut, but adding some volume at the top can help elongate the face.
+Again, using a pre styler can help but also creating more volume through volumizing shampoo can have huge benefits.
 At the same time, everybody loves some sexy angles, so a close-clipped cut can be a winner, too.
 With this face shape, it’s all or nothing—you gotta either go big volume or none at all.
 Side note: This means the man bun is totally in your wheelhouse, so congratulations!